CLICK HERE TO CONTACT US NOW !!!

 (amended 2005/12/01; no previous version)

-(ii) the foreign licence, providing it indicates that the instrument flight test was completed within the 12 months preceding the date of application for the rating; or
+(ii) the foreign license, provided it indicates that the instrument flight test was completed within the 12 months preceding the date of application for the rating; or

 (amended 2005/12/01; no previous version)